-A copyright is a property right in the original expression of an idea in tangible form, regardless of whether that expression is manifested in a painting, novel, play, film, photograph, dance, or other medium.
-Copyright attorneys counsel artists of all sorts — from playwrights and painters to choreographers, composers, and architects — regarding their rights in their work.
+A copyright is a property right in the original expression of an idea in tangible form, regardless of whether that expression is manifested in visual or performing arts, or another medium.
+Copyright attorneys counsel artists of all types — from playwrights and painters to choreographers, composers, and architects — regarding their rights in their work.
 They also negotiate contracts protecting these rights and represent their clients in suits to enforce them.

-A trademark is a distinctive word, phrase, symbol, or design used by a company or merchant to identify the origin of its product or service.
-The Pillsbury doughboy, Chik-fil-A's "Eat mor chikin" slogan, the Nike swoosh, and McDonald's golden arches logo are all examples of well-known trademarks.
-The law protects trademarks in order to (1) let consumers know with certainty where the items and services they use come from and (2) allow trademark owners to protect their marks, which they can use to market themselves or their business.
-Trademark attorneys help their clients choose marks that will not violate others' trademark rights, register marks with the USPTO, investigate possible unauthorized uses of their clients' trademarks, undertake litigation to stop unauthorized uses of trademarks, defend clients who are accused of infringing on others' trademark rights, and negotiate and draft licenses for the use of trademarks.
+A trademark is a distinctive word, phrase, symbol, or design used by a company or merchant to identify the origin of a product or service.
+Trademark attorneys help their clients choose marks that will not violate others' trademark rights, register marks with the USPTO, investigate possible unauthorized uses of trademarks, undertake litigation to stop unauthorized uses of trademarks, defend clients who are accused of infringing on others' trademark rights, and negotiate and draft licenses for the use of trademarks.

 A trade secret consists of confidential information that adds economic value to a business by virtue of the fact that only a limited number of people have the information and the owner of the information has taken steps to keep it secret.
-For example, the formula for Coca-Cola and Colonel Sander's recipe for Kentucky Fried Chicken are both trade secrets; their value lies in the fact that they are known to only a select few, so they cannot be easily replicated.
-Other, more commonplace examples of information that can become a trade secret include business plans, computer programs, data sets, designs, and manufacturing techniques.
 Attorneys who work with trade secrets advise clients on ways to keep their information confidential, develop strategies to prevent trade secret litigation, and litigate cases in which a trade secret is alleged to have been improperly acquired.
 In many cases, they file a motion for a restraining order or preliminary injunction to prevent former employees and competitors from misappropriating their clients' trade secrets.
 They also draft non-compete agreements, non-disclosure agreements, licensing agreements, and other legal documents meant to protect their clients' trade secrets.

 Students at McGeorge who want to work with IP should consider completing the Intellectual Property Law Concentration along with their JD The concentration’s curriculum is specifically designed to prepare students for a career in IP by exposing them to the laws governing each type of intellectual property (patents, copyrights, trademarks, and trade secrets) and then allowing them to tailor their schedule to their specific interests within the field.
 “It [the IP Law Concentration] gives you a general understanding of everything,” explains USPTO Patent Examiner Benjamin Packard ’06, who completed the concentration when he was a student at McGeorge.
 “I really only deal with patents, and I don’t really deal with anything else, but it’s nice to have that background [in all types of intellectual property].”